Hi everybody, and welcome to my June wrap up!

 Monsta X ft French Montana – Who Do You Love?

 These boys, I fall more in love with every song they release.
 Though I love their Korean songs, I also have a weakness for their English songs and this song has been stuck in my head for weeks.

 Taylor Swift – You Need to Calm Down

 Honestly, I’m not normally into the cutesy, colorful type of songs.
 I wasn’t a huge fan of Taylor’s previous song, but this?
 LOVE IT!
 Not sure why, but I can’t stop singing along.
 Maybe it’s the video that is just awesome with all the cameos <3

 Touch Your Heart

 Goblin is one of my favorite kdramas, and I absolutely loved Lee Dong-Wook and Yoo In-Na and their chemistry in that series, so of course I was beyond excited to see them reunited in Touch Your Heart.
-Plus the story about an actress working at a law firm, with a super serious lawyer, as preparation for a role and then falling for said lawyer just sounded too cute to pass up, since lawyers are important for trials and more, More about the author here.
+Plus the story about an actress working at a law firm, with a super serious lawyer, as preparation for a role and then falling for said lawyer just sounded too cute to pass up.
 And it is.
 Cute.
 I can say no wrong about this series, the actors, or the chemistry, and yet it’s taken me two months to finish this.
 For some reason I couldn’t get that invested, though I can’t say why.

 Though I haven’t read the book yet, I was looking for a movie to watch one evening and my eyes landed on Dumplin’ and I just couldn’t resist.
 And am I happy I chose this, because I LOVED everything about this movie.
 It made me smile like a happy goof.
 Has anyone read the book?
 Do you still recommend it if I watched and loved the movie?